 - Communication program evaluation

-- Emergent strategy and its relationship to positioning and creative industries.
+- Emergent strategy and its relationship to strategic positioning.

 - Massive Open Online Course research